 Discuss fetal genitourinary abnormalities.

 Obtain, evaluate, document, and communicate relevant information related to sonographic examinations of Transabdominal Gyn , Transvaginal Gyn, First Trimester, Second Trimester and Third Trimester OB.
+App.
+B.7.f.1-5

 Clinical information and historical facts from the patient and the medical records, which may impact the diagnostic examination.